List of Dutch inventions and innovations: Fire hose (1673)

 In Amsterdam, the Superintendent of the Fire Brigade, Jan van der Heyden, and his son Nicholaas took firefighting to its next step with the fashioning of the first fire hose in 1673.

-Gunpowder enginem(1678–80)

-A gunpowder engine, also known as an explosion engine or Huygens' engine, is a type of internal combustion engine using gunpowder as its fuel.
-It was considered essentially as the first rudimentary internal combustion piston engine.
-The concept was first explored during the 17th century, most notably by the Dutch scientist Christiaan Huygens.
-In 1678 he outlined a gunpowder engine consisting of a vertical tube containing a piston.
-Gunpowder was inserted into the tube and lit through a small hole at the base, like a cannon.
-The expanding gasses would drive the piston up the tube until it reached a point near the top.
-Here, the piston uncovered holes in the tube that allowed any remaining hot gasses to escape.
-The weight of the piston and the vacuum formed by the cooling gasses in the now-closed cylinder drew the piston back into the tube, lifting a test mass to provide power.
-According to sources, a single example of this sort of engine was built in 1678 or 79 using a cannon as the cylinder.
-The cylinder was held down to a base where the gunpowder sat, making it a breech loading design.
-The gasses escaped via two leather tubes attached at the top of the barrel.
-When the piston reached them the gasses blew the tubes open, and when the pressure fell, gravity pulled the leather down causing the tubes droop to the side of the cylinder, sealing the holes.
-Huygens’ presented a paper on his invention in 1680, A New Motive Power by Means of Gunpowder and Air.
-By 1682, the device had successfully shown that a dram (1/16th of an ounce) of gunpowder, in a cylinder seven or eight feet high and fifteen or eighteen inches in diameter, could raise seven or eight boys (or about 1,100 pounds) into the air, who held the end of the rope.

 Hollander beater (1680s)

 The Hollander beater is a machine developed by the Dutch in 1680 to produce pulp from cellulose-containing plant fibers.
 It replaced stamp mills for preparing pulp because the Hollander could produce in one day the same quantity of pulp that a stamp mill could produce in eight.

 Gas lighting (1783)

 In 1783, Maastricht-born chemist Jan Pieter Minckelers used coal gas for lighting and developed the first form of gas lighting.

 Meat slicer (1898)

 A meat slicer, also called a slicing machine, deli slicer or simply a slicer, is a tool used in butcher shops and delicatessens to slice meats and cheeses.
 The first meat slicer was invented by Wilhelm van Berkel (Wilhelmus Adrianus van Berkel) in Rotterdam in 1898.
 Older models of meat slicer may be operated by crank, while newer ones generally use an electric motor.